St. George Illawarra Dragons: Cronulla-Sutherland Sharks

+In Cronulla's foundation year, the club was coached by Ken Kearney who won several premierships with St. George as a player-coach in the 1950s and early 1960s.
+Cronulla's inaugural captain was also a former St. George premiership winning player in Monty Porter.
+In 1978, former St. George player and rugby league immortal Norm Provan coached Cronulla to the grand final and replay that season against Manly.

 St. George Illawarra have had the same amount of success as the Cronulla-Sutherland Sharks, who have also won one premiership.
 In fact, since St. George Illawarra entered the competition in 1999, both the Saints and Cronulla have finished higher than the other six times apiece.

 Cronulla finished the 1999 season as minor premiers, but St. George Illawarra beat them 26–8 in the preliminary final to progress to the 1999 NRL Grand Final at the Sharks' expense.
 The Saints trailed 0–8 at halftime.

 Both clubs have been accused of poaching players from the other, and compete for fans in the same region.
 In 1999, the Cronulla CEO infamously cut up a St. George Jersey after a match at Toyota Stadium.
-During the Super League war, Cronulla-Sutherland was one of only three Sydney teams to join the rival competition, entrenching further spite from both the St. George Dragons and the Illawarra Steelers were loyal to the ARL during the Super League War).
+During the Super League war, Cronulla-Sutherland was one of only three Sydney teams to join the rival competition, entrenching further spite from both the St. George Dragons and the Illawarra Steelers were loyal to the ARL during the Super League War.

-In the 2002 finals series, both teams met in the semi-final which Cronulla won 40-24 at the Sydney Football Stadium.
+In the 2002 finals series, both teams met in the semi-final which Cronulla won 40–24 at the Sydney Football Stadium.
 The rivalry increased further in 2005 when they met in a qualifying final at a sold out WIN Stadium with the Dragons winning 28–22.
-As of the 2021 NRL season, this is the last time the two club's have played each other in a finals game.
+As of the 2022 NRL season, this is the last time the two club's have played each other in a finals game.

 In 2009, former Dragons captain Trent Barrett switched to Cronulla-Sutherland after two years in the Super League.
 In his return match to Kogarah in round 3, 2009, Barrett was injured and with him went any hopes Cronulla had of winning the premiership (in the preceding year, the Cronulla club had finished equal-first) that year.
-Other players to have switched clubs include Lance Thompson and Jeremy Smith (St. George Illawarra to Cronulla), Beau Scott, Sam Isemonger and Matt Bickerstaff (Cronulla to St. George Illawarra) and Colin Best (Cronulla to St. George Illawarra) and then back again, as of 2011).
+Other players to have switched clubs include Lance Thompson and Jeremy Smith (St. George Illawarra to Cronulla), Beau Scott, Sam Isemonger and Matt Bickerstaff (Cronulla to St. George Illawarra) and Colin Best (Cronulla to St. George Illawarra) and then back again, as of 2011.
 In another match in 2009, Cronulla captain Paul Gallen was found guilty of a racial slur involving then Dragons forward Mickey Paea.
+In round 18 of the 2023 NRL season, St. George Illawarra recorded their worst ever loss to Cronulla as either St. George or St. George Illawarra with the match finishing 52–16.